Masteroshi430/Resu/README.md

                 plugin.ParagonPercentageOnTheRight = false; // set to true to display % on the left
-		plugin.ShowGreaterRiftMaxLevel = false; // set to true to disable GR level display plugin.DisplayParagonPercentage = true; // set to false to disable paragon percentage display });
+		plugin.ShowGreaterRiftMaxLevel = false; // set to true to disable GR level display plugin.DisplayParagonPercentage = true; // set to false to disable paragon percentage display plugin.NPCDeco = true; // set to false to disable NPC decorator });
 // End of settings for Paragon Percentage Plugin